thesmartenergy/CNR-SmartChargingProvider/README.md

 The source of CNR Electric Vehicle Smart Charging Provider pilot web API, http://cnr-seas.cloudapp.net/scp/

 This API defines only two operations.
 For now, these operations consume or produce XML as described below.
 In the next release, the operations will also be able to consume or produce RDF, in conformance with the SEAS knowledge model.
-SPARQL-Generate protocol will be used to describe how RDF may be generated from XML.
+[SPARQL-Generate protocol](http://thesmartenergy.github.io/sparql-generate-jena) will be used to describe how RDF may be generated from XML.

-+ `POST </scp/rest/ChargeOptimizationRequest>`: with HTTP header field `Content-type: application/xml`, and HTTP body represents a charge need (see below, and see the schema in the wsdl file on github).
++ `POST </scp/rest/ChargeOptimizationRequest>`: with HTTP header field `Content-type: application/xml`, and HTTP body represents a charge need (see below, and see the schema in the wsdl file in the `src/main/resource` folder).
 Then the server returns a `202 Accepted`, with HTTP Response field `Location` that describes where the response will be located, and a HTTP Response field `Promise-Delay` that describes the delay (in ms) before the server believes the response will be available.

 ```
 <GetChargingPlans xmlns="http://cnr-seas.cloudapp.net/scp/">